Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Background and notation

+{\bf Bidding languages}: Auction rules are often bespoke to specific settings, and the differentiating factor frequently resides in how bundles can be constructed and valued; bidding languages \citep{nisan2000bidding} allow us to formally specify these restrictions, and ensure that allocations remain computable.
+In this paper we consider 3 distinct bidding languages: 1) Multi-unit auctions with decreasing marginal utility: 2) Heterogeneous objects with unit demand, and 3) Hierarchical bundles.

+In multi-unit auctions with decreasing marginal utilities, we assume that many indistinguishable units of the same product (e.g. oil barrels) are up for sale, and that participants valuation for a bundle only depends on how many units are in the bundle and not which ones, since all units are the same.
+Furthermore we assume that bundles with more units cannot be valued less than bundles with fewer units.

+In auctions for heterogeneous objects with unit demand, we assume that various distinct products are available for sale (e.g. subscriptions to various cable channels), and that participants have distinct valuation for each individual item available.
+Furthermore, we let the valuation of a bundle coincide with that of its most valuable component (e.g. any bundle that includes HBO will be valued as much as HBO since participants can only watch one TV channel at the time).

+Finally, in hierarchical bundles, we consider distinct products and allow participants to have valuations over specific groupings.
+Imagine that the items for sale are two pairs of trousers and two blazers, each matching one pair of trousers.
+We could let participants express their valuations for each item of clothing individually, for the two matching suits, or for all four items together, assuming no one is interested in purchasing mismatching suits.
+More formally, we arrange the items for sale on a binary tree and let participants express preferences for leaf nodes (i.e. individual objects), or any sub-tree.

+{\bf Efficient allocation}: As we stated in the introduction, here we focus on constructing a protocol to allocate goods to strategic buyers that have preferences over them in pursuit of some notion of total welfare.
+It is thus a natural choice to allocate bundles ``efficiently'', that is, so as to maximize the total welfare of participants (before payments): $k^*=\arg \max_{k \in K} \sum_i v_i(k)$.

-{\bf Strategic behavior} Selecting the welfare maximizing allocation is difficult when the mechanism does not have access to the true preferences of each agent, but only to their reported types.
-This asymmetry in information leads to strategic behavior: rational participants will report whatever preference $\theta_i$ maximizes their utility under the mechanism (post payment).
-Let $\theta_{-i}$ indicate all reports, truthful or otherwise, from all agents but $i$; then rational agents will report: $\theta_i = \arg\max_{\theta \in \Theta_i} u_i(c(\theta_{-i}, \theta), t_i(\theta_{-i}, \theta))$.
+{\bf Strategic behavior}: Selecting the welfare maximizing allocation is difficult when the institutions we design do not have access to the true valuation profile of each participant, but rather can only trust what they report.
+This asymmetry in information leads to strategic behavior, that is, participants will report whatever preference $\theta_i$ maximizes their utility $u_i$ under the auction rule (note that $u_i$ is a function of both allocation and payment).
+Formally, let $\theta_{-i}$ indicate all reports, truthful or otherwise, from all agents but $i$; then a strategic participant $i$ will report: $\theta_i = \arg\max_{\theta \in \Theta_i} u_i(k^*(\theta_{-i}, \theta), t(\theta_{-i}, \theta))$.
 In general $\theta_i \neq v_i$.